bcoles/kasld/docs/reproducibility.md

 it.
 So a residual may legitimately exceed the architectural figure — aarch64 reports 31 bits against an architectural 30, loongarch64 16 against 12, riscv64
 16 against 9 — and the excess is uncertainty about the build, not entropy the kernel holds.
-The window has to span every layout and placement formula the architecture admits until evidence rules one out: on aarch64 the minimum offset differs between the pre-v5.4, v6.6 and v6.12 formulas; on loongarch64 `CONFIG_RANDOMIZE_BASE_MAX_OFFSET` is a build choice an unprivileged reader cannot see; and on riscv64 the window must still reach down to the legacy linear-map base, because nothing observable distinguishes that layout from the modern one.
+The window has to span every layout and placement formula the architecture admits until evidence rules one out.
+On aarch64 the minimum offset differs between the pre-v5.4, v6.6 and v6.12 formulas.
+On loongarch64 `CONFIG_RANDOMIZE_BASE_MAX_OFFSET` is a build choice an unprivileged reader cannot see.
+And on riscv64 the window must still reach down to the legacy linear-map base, because nothing observable distinguishes that layout from the modern one.